jeffboichuk/ice-marketing/course-outline-and-midterm-launch.md

 - Answers to the discussion questions for Marketing on `r class_session[[2, "date"]]`
-- Midterm Presentation Sign-up Sheet
+- [Midterm Presentation Agenda][]
-    - Choose a three-minute presentation slot by inputting your first name, last name, and computing ID
+    - Input your first name, last name, and computing ID to secure a three-minute time slot for your presentation
     - Leave your presentation title blank for now
-- Group Presentation Sign-up Sheet
+- [Group Presentation Selection Survey][]
-    - As a group, choose one of the following group presentations
+    - As a group, rank the choices available to you for group presentations
     - The sign-up sheet will become available tonight at 6:00 pm
     - Each presentation can be selected by two groups